AMWA-TV/bcp-007-02/docs/NMOS-With-IPMX-USB.md

 ```
 A USB Source MAY include a `usb_devices` attribute, which is an array of `usb_device` objects.
 This attribute describes the USB devices accessible to a Receiver via the USB data stream.
 Inclusion of this information is optional.

+The `ipmx_bus_id` attribute is represented as an array of 64 bytes as in the messages defined by [TR-10-14][].
+A Controller MAY present this attribute to a User as a string made of the UTF-8 character codes stored in the `ipmx_bus_id` array.
+The `ipmx_bus_id` array stores the original bytes of the messages to prevent issues arising from string representations that differ from the real values within the IPMX/USB stream.

 Examples of Source resources are provided in [Examples](./examples).

 ### Flows